phamc4/Molecule-Generator/README.md

   ## Future Considerations

   This project is an example of a very basic way molecules can be generated with neural networks.
 Ideally, combining other machine learning such as reinforcement learning would increase the validity of these molecules greatly.
-One of the pitfalls in this basic model is the complex consideration of the properties molecules have and their restrictions.
+One of the pitfalls in this basic model is the complex consideration of the properties molecules have and their restrictions of what make it valid.
+Another consideration is a way to score and filter out molecules such as classification into active and inactive.
+    - Random Forests could be used for classification of active and inactive molecules
+    - Finding the optimal molecular properties and binding to a specific site
+    - Transfer learning, refitting the pretrained model with a small data set specific to the target of interest.